Spate of suicides puts spotlight on survivor's guilt

 Breaking News Emails

-With three apparent suicides of people linked to the Parkland and Newtown school shootings, mental health experts have an urgent message to massacre survivors: their lives, while forever altered, are still worth living.
+With three apparent suicides of people linked to the Parkland and Newtown school shootings in recent days, mental health experts have an urgent message to massacre survivors: Their lives, while forever altered, are still worth living.

 Their deaths have put a spotlight on the emotional fallout for those who survive mass shootings.

-Zach Cartaya, 37, was 17 when two schoolmates killed 12 students and one teacher at Columbine High School in 1999.
+Zach Cartaya, 37, was 17 when two schoolmates killed 12 students and ae teacher at Columbine High School in 1999.

 For years, he wrestled with anger and anxiety.
 It would manifest in outbursts during unexpected times: when he was stuck on a plane on the tarmac, in important business meetings, after a breakup.

 He had avoided getting shot by hiding for hours in a small office off of his choir classroom with dozens of other students.
-Despite the emotional impact it had on him, he didn't seek any professional help for his mental health for almost a decade afterward.
+Despite the emotional impact it had on him, he didn't seek any professional help for his mental health for almost a decade.

 "There is no comparison between physical and invisible wounds.
 But if you let yourself go down that road, I think it leads you to a really ugly place," Cartaya said.